CodingIdeas.ai

 Avoid These Pitfalls

 Do not post noisy, low-confidence comments — one false 'blocker' that wastes an engineer's time will kill word-of-mouth.
-Tune Claude prompts ruthlessly on 50 real PRs before launch.
-Do not ignore GitHub App rate limits — at scale, fan-out across many repos can hit secondary rate limits.
-Implement exponential backoff in the Inngest job from day one.
+Tune Claude prompts ruthlessly on 50 real PRs before launch, and default to 'warning' rather than 'blocker' when confidence is ambiguous.
+Do not ignore GitHub App secondary rate limits — at scale, fan-out across many repos with large diffs can exhaust the 5,000 requests/hour ceiling.
+Implement exponential backoff and per-installation request budgeting inside the Inngest job from day one.
+Do not store raw source code diffs in Supabase long-term — only store the review output metadata.
+This avoids GDPR data minimization issues and reduces DB storage costs, and must be stated clearly in the privacy policy to win enterprise trust.

 Security Requirements